-Within a reasonable period of time (two weeks or so) students are to hand in a revised version of their oral presentation of their assignment described above in the course description, if you think that revisions are needed.
+Within a reasonable period of time (two weeks or so) students are to hand in via drop-box a revised version of their oral presentation of their assignment described above in the course description, if you think that revisions are needed.
 Usually it is prudent to take into account the discussion of the book by the rest of the class.
 Length: 8 pages minimum, 12 pages maximum.
-Hand in hard copy or send as an email attachment.